Adobe-Marketing-Cloud/reactor-user-docs/launch-reference/publishing/hosts.md

 Today, the primary CDN provider is Akamai.
 Files hosted on Akamai have a domain of [assets.adobedtm.com](https://assets.adobedtm.com).
 This can be referenced securely or not securely \(http:// or https://\) based on how you call it in your `<script>` code.

 When you create a new property through the Launch UI, a default host of this type is created for you.
+Note that with this host type, the very first published library to any new environment can take up to 5 minutes to propogate out to the global CDN.

 ### Create Managed by Adobe host